medical weight loss solutions in-stock

 Condoms and Barrier Methods

-Condoms and barrier methods work by blocking or killing sperm to prevent pregnancy.
+Condoms and barrier methods work by blocking sperm from reaching an egg.
 They include:

 • External (male) condoms